-If the doctor or therapist performing triage on you determines that you are not safe to return home, he or she will discuss more intensive levels of help that might benefit you, including voluntary and involuntary forms of hospitalization.
+If the doctor or therapist performing an assessment on you determines that you are not safe to return home, he or she will discuss more intensive levels of help that might benefit you.
+This can include voluntary and involuntary forms of hospitalization.

-Voluntary and involuntary hospitalization processes differ from state to state (sometimes even within states).
+Voluntary and involuntary hospitalization processes differ from location to location.
 Someone's need for involuntary hospitalization is usually determined by two court-appointed medical specialists.
 As a result, you may be interviewed multiple times; first by a triage doctor, and then later by one or more mental health professionals who will determine whether you require commitment (as the process of involuntary hospitalization is commonly known).

 Be as open and honest and as accurate as you can be when discussing your condition with such specialist doctors.
 It may be annoying and irritating to have to repeat yourself multiple times, but this repetition is actually for your benefit so that you are not railroaded into an unnecessary hospitalization.
 The process is typically designed such that separate doctors must speak with you directly and arrive independently at the same opinion that hospitalization is necessary to keep you safe before you can be restrained against your will.